 In this scenario, taking out a life insurance policy can help.
 Miles can buy a $5 million policy and names Sara and Rob as the beneficiaries.
 This way, each of his three children will receive an equal inheritance after you are gone.

 Life insurance policies come in two flavors: term and permanent.
-For estate planning, permanent life insurance policies are a better option.
+For estate planning, permanent life policies are a better option.

 A permanent life insurance policy stays in force as long as you live, provided the premiums are paid.
 Because of its permanence, you can rest assured that your policy will eventually pay out the cash benefit to your beneficiaries.
 Term life insurance, while less expensive, does not provide such a guarantee.
 It is only valid for a limited time, which means that the insurer will only pay while the policy is active.
 If you outlive your term life policy, your payout is forfeited.